 I understand that you need to work late nights, but you really should find some time to relax.
 (Correct)

-The bank robber quickly got into a black SUV and he sped away from the crime scene before anyone noticed.
+The bank robber quickly got into a black SUV and sped away from the crime scene before anyone noticed.
 (Incorrect)

-The bank robber quickly got into a black SUV, and he sped away from the crime scene before anyone noticed.
+The bank robber quickly got into a black SUV, and sped away from the crime scene before anyone noticed.
 (Correct)

-20. Less vs fewer
+20. Less vs. fewer

 This is one of the most common grammar mistakes.
-So common that it is made by mother tongue English speakers all the time.
+So common that it is made by mother-tongue English speakers all the time.

+This grammar point is one of my pet peeves.
 Less is used when referring to uncountable nouns.
 Fewer is used for countable nouns.

 I have less friends than my sister.
 (Incorrect)